-The Air Max 97 comes from a long line of Air Max iterations, the original (Air Max) of which was released in 1987 and intended as a running shoe.
-The Nike Air Max 97 is the brainchild of designer, Christian Tresser.
-It was actually inspired by a mountain bike’s metallic finishes, contrary to the popular notion that the shoe takes from Japan’s famous bullet trains.
-It had a hidden lacing system which was a first for Nike and a new technology at the time.
+Air Max 97s come from a long line of Air Max iterations, the original (Air Max) of which was released in 1987 and intended as a running shoe.
+Nike Air Max 97 sneakers are the brainchild of designer, Christian Tresser.
+They were actually inspired by a mountain bike’s metallic finishes, contrary to the popular notion that the shoe takes from Japan’s famous bullet trains.
+The shoes had hidden lacing systems which were a first for Nike and was quite a new technology at the time.

-When it was initially released in 1997, the Air Max 97 had a love-hate relationship with the public, seeming to draw both admirers and critics.
-In fact, the shoe spent less than a year on shelves, quickly superseded by the Air Max 98.
-Despite the shoe’s divided audience in the US, Italian fans were quite the opposite.
-The AM97 became a phenomenon in Italy reportedly caused by the shoe being styled in the catwalk for the Armani, and Dolce & Gabbana shows staged in 1998.
+When the sneakers were initially released in 1997, Nike Air Max 97 shoes had a love-hate relationship with the public, seeming to draw both admirers and critics.
+In fact, the shoes spent less than a year on shelves, quickly superseded by Air Max 98s.
+Despite the shoes’ divided audience in the US, Italian fans were quite the opposite.
+AM97 kicks became a phenomenon in Italy reportedly caused by the shoes being styled in the catwalk for the Armani and Dolce & Gabbana shows staged in 1998.

-Although other models from Nike’s collection got far more than their share of collaborations, the Nike Air Max 97 did have a few.
+Although other models from Nike’s collection got far more than their share of collaborations, Nike Air Max 97s did have a few.
 The first was with True of San Francisco which, in 1994, remade the Air Max 97 in neutral tones and added a speckled design to the sole.
-In the succeeding years, the AM97 would also be remade by Shady records and Sony PlayStation, and a tribute would be released in honor of Japan’s Kashima Antler soccer team.
+In the succeeding years, Air Max 97 kicks would also be remade by Shady records and Sony PlayStation, and a tribute would be released in honor of Japan’s Kashima Antler soccer team.

-By 2013, the hype was beginning to build up around the AM97 and in 2017, to celebrate the shoe’s 20th anniversary, Nike issued a few collabs for the shoe which few designers wanted to touch before.
+By 2013, the hype was beginning to build up around Nike’s Air Max 97s again and in 2017, to celebrate the silhouette’s 20th anniversary, Nike issued a few collabs for the shoes which few designers wanted to touch before.
 AM97 iterations came out from collaborations with Virgil Abloh, Undefeated, Skepta, and more.
 They also released two OG colorways as well a few new ones.

 Premium colorways also dropped on Aug 4, called the Air Max 97 Premium.
-The first four premium colors were: Light Bone/Summit, Wolf Grey/Summit White, Particle Neige/Summit White, and Light Pumice/Summit White.
-These shoes featured contemporary color palettes and soft suede panels to go with the standard mesh material of the AM97.
-Other new premium colorways have followed since and a new one is scheduled for November 24 (Black Gold colorway).
+The first four premium colors were: Light Bone/Summit, Wolf Grey/Summit White, Particle Beige/Summit White, and Light Pumice/Summit White.
+These shoes featured contemporary color palettes and soft suede panels to go with the standard mesh material of the Air Max 97.
+Other new premium colorways have followed since including a Nike Air Max 97 Premium in metallic gold and black.

 Nike Air Max 97 Premium Style

-Since the Nike Air Max 97 Premium low top is flashy enough on its own, a nice pair of rolled up selvedge denim and a T-shirt would be enough to accentuate your kicks.
+Since Nike Air Max 97 Premium low tops are flashy enough on their own, a nice pair of rolled up selvedge denim and a T-shirt would be enough to accentuate your kicks.
 However, you can also wear it with a sharp jacket for a smarter look.

 Fit & Sizing

-The Air Max 97 Premium is available in both men’s and women’s sizes.
-For women, the sizes offered are from 5 to 11 while men’s sizes range from 6 to 15 (half sizes up to 12.5).
+These Air Max 97 shoes are amazing kicks which are fortunately available for everyone to enjoy.
+The unisex Nike Air Max 97 Premium is offered in men’s and women’s sizes.
+For women, the sizes offered are from 5 to 12 while men’s sizes range from 6 to 15.

-The shoe’s panelled upper features suede and mesh materials.
-Pull tabs can be seen on the tongue and heel and swoosh logos on the sidewall and tongue.
-The outsole is made of rubber.
+- The shoes’ paneled uppers feature suede and mesh materials.
+Pull tabs can be seen on the tongues and heels while Swoosh logos are on the sidewalls and tongues.

-- The full-length and visible Air Max unit is prominently displayed in the midsole.
+- The full-length and visible Air Max units are prominently displayed in the midsoles.

-- Nike offers adequate padding in the ankle collar and tongue for more comfort.
+- Nike offers adequate padding in the ankle collars and tongues for more comfort.

-- The thick rubber outsole enhances the Air Max 97 Premium’s cushioning.
+- The thick rubber BRS 1000 Regrind outsoles enhance the Air Max 97 Premium’s cushioning and offer excellent traction.